-Related costs and expenses incurred under the Biogen agreement related to the beta-thalassemia project which is co-funded with California Institute for Regenerative Medicine ("CIRM") were \$1.3 million and \$2.5 million during the three and six months ended June 30, 2014.
-Related costs and expenses for other projects under the Biogen agreement were \$0.3 million and \$0.3 million during the three and six months ended June 30, 2014.
+Related costs and expenses incurred under the Biogen Agreement related to the beta-thalassemia project, which was co-funded with California Institute for Regenerative Medicine (CIRM), were \$2.0 million and \$1.4 million during the three months ended March 31, 2016 and 2015, respectively.
+Related costs and expenses for other projects including sickle cell disease under the Biogen agreement were \$0.1 million and \$1.1 million during the three months ended March 31, 2016 and 2015, respectively.

-Collaboration and License Agreement with Shire International GmbH in Human Therapeutics and Diagnostics
+Amended Collaboration and License Agreement with Shire International GmbH in Human Therapeutics and Diagnostics

-In January 2012, the Company entered into a collaboration and license agreement (the Agreement) with Shire, pursuant to which the Company and Shire collaborate to research, develop and commercialize human therapeutics and diagnostics for monogenic diseases based on Sangamo's novel ZFP technology.
-Under the Agreement, the Company and Shire may develop potential human therapeutic or diagnostic products for seven gene targets.
-The initial four gene targets selected were blood clotting Factors VII, VIII, IX and X, and products developed for such initial gene targets will be used for treating or diagnosing hemophilia.
-In June 2012, Shire selected a fifth gene target for the development of a ZFP Therapeutic for Huntington's disease.
-Shire has the right, subject to certain limitations, to designate two additional gene targets.
-Pursuant to the Agreement, the Company granted Shire an exclusive, world-wide, royalty-bearing license, with the right to grant sublicenses, to use Sangamo's ZFP technology for the purpose of developing and commercializing human therapeutic and diagnostic products for the gene targets.
-The initial research term of the Agreement is six years and is subject to extensions upon mutual agreement and under other specified circumstances.
+In January 2012 the Company entered into a collaboration and license agreement (the "Shire Agreement") with Shire, pursuant to which the Company and Shire collaborate to research, develop and commercialize human therapeutics and diagnostics for monogenic diseases based on Sangamo's novel ZFP technology.
+This agreement was amended on September 1, 2015.

+Under the original Shire Agreement, the Company and Shire agreed to develop potential human therapeutic or diagnostic products for seven gene targets.
+The initial four gene targets selected were blood clotting Factors VII, VIII, IX and X, and products developed for such initial gene targets will be used for treating or diagnosing hemophilia A and B. In June 2012, Shire selected a fifth gene target for the development of a ZFP Therapeutic for Huntington's disease.
+Shire had the right, subject to certain limitations, to designate two additional gene targets.
+Pursuant to the Shire Agreement, the Company granted Shire an exclusive, world-wide, royalty-bearing license, with the right to grant sublicenses, to use Sangamo's ZFP technology for the purpose of developing and commercializing human therapeutic and diagnostic products for the gene targets.

-Under the terms of the Agreement, the Company is responsible for all research activities through the submission of an IND or European Clinical Trial Application ("CTA"), while Shire is responsible for clinical development and commercialization of products generated from the research program from and after the acceptance of an IND or CTA for the product.
-Shire reimburses Sangamo for its internal and external program-related research costs.
+Under the terms of the Shire Agreement, the Company was responsible for all research activities through the submission of an IND or European Clinical Trial Application (CTA), while Shire was responsible for clinical development and commercialization of products generated from the research program from and after the acceptance of an IND or CTA for the product.
+Shire reimbursed Sangamo for agreed upon internal and external program-related research costs.
+The Company received an upfront license fee of \$13.0 million upon entering into the Shire Agreement in 2012.
+In 2014 Sangamo recognized a \$1.0 million milestone payment related to the hemophilia program.